25 Genius Ways to Get a Healthy Lifestyle on a Budget

 Ready-made packaged foods are tempting because of their convenience, but they can also hike up the cost of your grocery bill.
 “For example, you could make kale or beet chips, crackers, riced cauliflower, or even kombucha on your own—even if you aren’t someone who particularly likes cooking—at a fraction of the price of the trendy packaging,” says Romanski.
 At the very least, you can do simple tasks like peel and chop your own carrots instead of buying bags of minis.

 Nature requires no down payment and no monthly membership, so go ahead and take advantage.
+Connecting with nature might simply look like taking a walk around the block or sitting on your stoop for a few minutes.
 “Go for a walk during your lunch break, do yoga outside or in the garden, and plan jogging and hiking adventures on the weekends,” says self-care coach Zakiyya Rosebelle.
 Doing outdoor activities is not only a free or inexpensive way to get exercise, but spending time outdoors can help improve your overall well being and mood.
-Here are some ways to get outside more.

 Eat before you shop